andrefetch/shelf/README.md

 # shelf

-A minimal CLI note and bookmark manager.
-Stores notes locally as JSON.
+A minimal CLI note and bookmark manager, stores notes locally as JSON.

 ## Installation